 An onslaught of positives is almost like going to the gym with a personal trainer who sets goals, pushes, cajoles, and helps you over the line.
 The praise is nice, but does anyone really like going to the gym?
 Is saying ‘just another ten pages before bedtime’ or ‘how good would it feel to get to the end of the chapter,’ the best way of encouraging a love of literature?

 How using reading book lists can influence children’s story choices

 Decoding ability needs to be a subtle expectation and a passport to a more grown-up world.
 Independent choice is where the fun and love of literature comes in.

 Ensure your children see you read.
-It doesn’t have to be books, but emails, internet, newspapers, magazines, instructions, travel brochures or Christmas present shopping lists.
+It doesn’t have to be books, but emails, the internet, newspapers, magazines, instructions, travel brochures or Christmas present shopping lists.

 Point out when you are reading and be positive about it.
 Say how much you enjoy the book or magazine you are perusing and explain why.